Maison royale de Saint-Louis: Founding

-The domaine of Saint-Cyr was assigned to the Maison in 1685, and the king ordered major building work on the domaine next to Versailles, led by Jules Hardouin Mansart.
-The project cost the king 1,400,000 livres.
+The domaine of Saint-Cyr was assigned to the Maison in 1685, and the King ordered major building work on the domain next to Versailles, led by Jules Hardouin-Mansart.
+The project cost the King 1,400,000 livres.
 Hardouin-Mansart's designs for the Maison used the U-shaped plan he often used elsewhere, with the buildings reserved for the mistresses and students forming an H, to which the school chapel had to be added to the west.
 The classrooms and students' dormitories were on the first and second floors respectively, the dormitories just above the classrooms for the corresponding classes.
 Each dormitory held 40 beds and was surrounded by two cells for the mistresses.
 Each classroom was also juxtaposed with a small supplementary dormitory with 20 beds, itself next to two cells for the mistresses.
 The infirmary was sited away from the dormitories to allow the sick to be isolated and thus avoid the spread of contagious diseases.
 The rooms reserved for pensionnaires were situated to the east of the buildings, to put them as far as possible from the visitor entrance, situated to the west at the level of the external courtyard.

-In June 1686, after 15 months of work, Louis XIV gave the domaine to the Maison Royale de Saint-Louis, in letters patent of 18 and 26 June 1686 confirming the founding of the establishment.
+In June 1686, after 15 months of work, Louis XIV gave the domain to the Maison Royale de Saint-Louis, in letters patent of 18 and 26 June 1686 confirming the founding of the establishment.
 From 26 July to 1 August 1686, the pensionnaires, known as the "Demoiselles de Saint-Cyr", entered the establishment in a grand procession thanks to Louis, who lent them his carriages and his Swiss guards.
 Madame de Brinon was made the institution's superior for life, and Madame de Maintenon was given the title of "Institutrice de la Maison Royale de Saint-Louis", which gave her total authority over the Maison.
-The king also granted her an apartment at Saint-Cyr which she could use when she wished.
+The King also granted her an apartment at Saint-Cyr which she could use when she wished.
 The school's chapel was consecrated to Our Lady on 2 August that year and the relics of St Candide, previously held at the chapel of Noisy, were transferred there.
-The king made his first visit to Saint-Cyr in September 1686, when he was welcomed by the ladies and pensionnaires in a major ceremony.
+The King made his first visit to Saint-Cyr in September 1686, when he was welcomed by the ladies and pensionnaires in a major ceremony.

 Major figures became interested in the foundation of the Maison Royale.
 At the start of 1687, Fontenelle, competing for an eloquence prize at the Académie, sang of "les Demoiselles de Saint-Cyr" and "[their] famous model of beauty united with innocence."